This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 Gabapentin is an anti-seizure and pain medication that veterinarians typically use in combination with other medications, such as NSAIDs (Non-Steroid Anti-Inflammatory Drugs) and opioids, to treat seizures and chronic pain, primarily nerve pain.

 Some common conditions it can help with are epilepsy, chronic arthritis, hip dysplasia, post-operative pain, and pain associated with cancer.
-It’s also occasionally used to treat anxiety when other anti-anxiety medications aren’t proving effective for some dogs and cats.
+It’s also occasionally used to treat anxiety.

 While gabapentin is FDA-approved for use in humans, the FDA has not approved gabapentin for use in animals, so its use by vets is considered “off-label” or “extra-label.”
 But this off-label use for various prescription medications is common in veterinary medicine, so there’s no cause for concern.